KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 # KOTOR 1 Spoiler-Free Build

-## Installation Instructions
+## Installation Notes

-If you were linked to this list directly without reading the install instructions, please go back and read them [here](/modding/mod_builds/index.html).
-There are some setup and general best-practice steps you need to be aware of before beginning the install process.
+If you were linked to this list directly without reading the install instructions, please go back and read them [here](/modding/mod_builds/index.html)!
+There are several critical setup and general best-practice steps you need to be aware of before beginning the install process.
+The instructions for how this list is installed are located on that page, not this build!

 ### Before Installing

+If you have not *freshly* installed the game, or if you have ever installed KOTOR previously (even without playing it), please blank-slate your setup: uninstall the game, delete the full contents of your game's directory (the entire folder where the executable file previously was located; this does **NOT** always happen automatically when the game is uninstalled), and reinstall the game.
+The majority of troubleshooting support we offer is due to users who encounter problems resulting from leftover game files or file corruption from a game which was installed many years ago.
+Performing this zeroing step helps to ensure your local copy is fresh, uncorrupted, and free of any old mod data.

-Please attempt to set your main game directory and all subfolders as *not* read-only.
+Once you have your freshly-installed copy of the game, please attempt to set your main game directory and all subfolders as *not* read-only.
 This is because executable mods will need to modify the files therein directly to install properly.
 Some operating systems (particularly Windows OS 8+) will lock the settings on these folders depending on their locations, so for many systems it will not be possible to actually pull them out of their read-only state, but it is important to at at least attempt to change the folders, as on some operating systems it is possible, and therefore necessary for a functional install.

-It is critical to ensure that you only have **ONE** installation of KOTOR on your device before beginning.
-If you have multiple installations, or even just two executables in different locations, TSLPatcher executables which are set up to auto-detect your installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
+It is critical to ensure that you only have **ONE** installation of KOTOR on your device before beginning the installation process.
+If you have multiple installations, or even just two game executables in different locations, mod installers which are set up to auto-detect your game's installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
 If you want to make a backup of your vanilla gamestate, make sure to compress the entire game into an archive (.rar, .zip, .7z, etc.) before starting the install process.

 Please also note that the TSLPatcher executable utilized in the installation process of many of these mods (frustratingly) does not function on multi-monitor setups.
 If you have more than one monitor, you will need to disable your second while installing the mods, but you can re-enable it once the installation process is complete.